jjones4/cBudget/README.txt

 Simple Command Line Budget App Written in C

+You can create a new budget record or display your budget.

+The program saves your records in a text file called budget.txt.

 Note that there is no input validation yet.

-The type of transaction is either Expense or Income.

-A session with this app might look something like:
+A session with the app might look something like this:

 C:\Temp>cBudget